jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - PtH attacks exploit the authentication protocol, as the password's hash remains static for every session until the password is rotated
     - attackers commonly obtain hashes by scraping a system's active memory and other techniques
   - PtH attacks typically exploit NTLM vulns, but attackers also use similar attacks against other protocols, including Kerberos
+  - Countermeasures: defense-in-depth strategy that focuses on preventing initial access, securing credentials, and restricting lateral movement

 - 3.7.12 Kerberos exploitation
   - **Overpass the Hash**: alternative to the PtH attack, used when NTLM is disabled on the network (AKA pass the key)